 It’s been a long while since my last post.
 I’ve been busy.
 Or perhaps have fallen victim to the phenomenon of a blog only lasting, on average, around six months.
 I needed some excuses and there they are.

-And this blog post is not even, largely, my own work, not the core of it anyway – being a poem by someone else, beautiful, simple, accomplished; fourteen lines which I really like.
+And this blog post is not even my own work, not the core of it anyway.
+It’s a poem by someone else, beautiful, simple, accomplished; fourteen lines which I really like.

-Today, as some will already have seen in the news, is the twenty-fifth anniversary of the Lockerbie bombing, in which an American passenger plane crashed in the Scottish town of Lockerbie, as a result of a bomb.
+Today, as some will already have seen in the news, is the twenty-fifth anniversary of the Lockerbie bombing, in which an American passenger plane crashed in the Scottish town of Lockerbie, after a bomb exploded on it.

 some poetry I like very much: Rimbaud, Baudelaire, Rilke, some TS Elliot, quite a bit of Wordsworth.
 Too much poetry seems to be trying to do more than it should, in a borrowed language and tone, and achieving, at least for me, little or nothing.
 Indeed, some of it I find irritating.
 In the UK, have we come all that far since Wordsworth’s and Coleridge’s Preface to the 1800 edition of the Lyrical Ballads, in which they rounded on the commonly-used poetic diction?

 The poetry I do like seems frighteningly alive but is simple and confident in its direct imparting of raw concepts, ideas and natural imagery.
 The words and turns of phrase mean only what they have always meant, yet are so framed with love and visionary candour they seem also to look upon themselves, producing an eternal light.
-Give me the undiluted joy, the twisted irony and the mercurial mastery of Rimbaud over the grim, half-underground, verdigris of Phillip Larkin, however good he is reputed to be, and I don’t say that lightly.
+Give me the undiluted joy, the twisted irony and the mercurial mastery of Rimbaud over the grim, half-underground, verdigris of Phillip Larkin, however good he is reputed to be.

 I was amazed when I read this poem and still am each time I read it.
-It is everything I want in a poem.
+It is everything I want in a poem of its type.
 And it is testament to a talent no longer here, but who will, I would like to think, live on through these few lines.

 I believe they are also on his gravestone.